Best All-Terrain Tires for Highway Use in 2026

 Highway feel: Quiet for the category and smooth enough for daily driving on SUVs and trucks.

-Watch out for: Wet braking performance can be slightly behind top premium competitors.
+Watch out for: Wet braking performance can be slightly behind top premium competitors, so compare current owner feedback and professional tests when available.

 3) Falken WildPeak A/T3W